WeirdConstructor/HexoSynth/README.md

 If you want to do chat, feel free to join the RustAudio Discord / Community
 here: https://rust.audio/

-### What is differnt in the HexoSynth 2022 Version?
+### What is different in the HexoSynth 2022 Version?

 The new branch 'hexosynth\_2022' moves all GUI logic to the scripting language [WLambda](http://wlambda.m8geil.de/), which is an easily embeddable